av1155/scripts/README.md

 **File:** `scripts/package_updater.zsh`

 A script to update various packages and applications on macOS.
-It handles Homebrew, Conda environments, Oh My Zsh, Node.js, npm packages, and more.
+It handles Homebrew, tmux plugins, Oh My Zsh, and pnpm-managed global Node.js tooling.
 It also manages log files and can send email reports.

 **Features:**

 -   Update Homebrew packages and manage `Brewfile`.
--   Update Conda environments and backup to GitHub.
 -   Update tmux plugins and Oh My Zsh.
--   Update Node.js using NVM and npm global packages.
+-   Update pnpm global packages (node itself is Homebrew-managed).
 -   Manage log files and send email reports.

 ### Package Updater for Raspberry Pi